jackiehjm/stx-docs/doc/source/developer_resources/build_docker_image.rst

-If you are not making changes to any source packages (ie. RPMs) that need to be installed in your designer-built images, you can use the CENGN-built stx-base image.
+If you are not making changes to any source packages (ie. RPMs) that need to be installed in your designer-built images, you can use the official StarlingX built stx-base image.
 For example: https://hub.docker.com/r/starlingx/stx-centos/tags

 *  Stable base image: starlingx/stx-centos:master-stable-latest